jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 Several metrics assess topic models' performance: the held-out likelihood, residuals, semantic coherence, and exclusivity.
 Here we examine the relationship between semantic coherence and exclusivity to understand the trade-off involved in selecting K.

+-   Semantic coherence: high probability words for a topic co-occur in documents

+-   Exclusivity: key words of one topic are not likely to appear as key words in other topics.

-> In Roberts et al 2014 we proposed using the Mimno et al 2011 semanticCoherence metric for helping with topic model selection.
+> In Roberts et al 2014 we proposed using the Mimno et al 2011 semantic coherence metric for helping with topic model selection.
 We found that semantic coherence alone is relatively easy to achieve by having only a couple of topics which all are dominated by the most common words.
 Thus we also proposed an exclusivity measure.

 > Our exclusivity measure includes some information on word frequency as well.
 It is based on the FREX labeling metric (calcfrex) with the weight set to .7 in favor of exclusivity by default.